calyau/preiistmmo/README.md

    the pun), as you can start the prime generation from any point.
 This allows for the possibility of some nice batching.
- * Using infrastructure that can treat vast computational/memory/storage resources as a single machine is also an option, e.g., Mesos.
+ * Using infrastructure that can treat vast computational/memory/storage resources as a single machine is also an option (e.g., Mesos).
 It may be possible to scale well in such scenarious by simply containerizing a fast algorithm and running it in an executor that has access to copious distributed resources.